 Dialogue believes that documentation of, and archived materials about, Community Performance practice contributes a wealth of knowledge to the field.
-As a significant way of knowing about the field, such resources act as a tool with which meaning and understanding about Community Performance are constructed, produced, contributed, shaped, revealed, communicated and disseminated.
+As significant ways of knowing about the field, such resources act as a tool through which meaning and understanding about Community Performance are constructed, produced, contributed, shaped, revealed, communicated and disseminated.

 Our Documentation Programme

 Documentation of Community Performance is essential to communicate its value and impact to funders, researchers, policymakers, practitioners, students, and members of the public.

 While there is a wealth of knowledge and skill within the Community Performance field worldwide, the sporadic nature of documentation efforts means this is often not formally recorded.
 Whilst this does not stop organisations and individuals from producing high-quality work with local communities, it can inhibit communication and collaboration with others working in a similar field.
 Practitioners and performers can feel isolated, under-resourced, misunderstood or unrepresented, and efforts can sometimes be unnecessarily duplicated.
 To address these needs, we use documentation as the basis of collaboration with Community Performance stakeholders around the world.

 Dialogue offers a training and mentoring scheme that builds capacity around best practice Archiving, Documentation, Monitoring, and Evaluation approaches within the field.
 Consideration of different audiences, purposes, and publication platforms of documentation is fundamental to ensuring that records are collected, translated, and communicated in the most effective manner.
 Audience segmentation, the tailoring of different resources to suit the needs of different stakeholders, is key to ensuring that the materials being produced by practitioners remain relevant to those working in the field.
 As such, Dialogue’s scheme supports practitioners to better record and share their work with each other, their participants, staff, funders, and members of the public.